Attendance and behaviour

 - It is the Headteacher who must decide whether the any circumstances are exceptional

-- For more details about school attendance talk to your child’s school or contact us
+- For more details about school attendance talk to your child's school or contact the Education Welfare Service.

 You have a legal responsibility to make sure your children get a suitable education (as set out in the Education Act 1996).
 For the majority, this means making sure your child is registered at a school and that they attend regularly during term time.
 If your child fails to attend school regularly you are committing an offence and could be issued with a Penalty Notice or prosecuted, which could result in a fine of up to £2500 or imprisonment for failing to ensure your child regularly attends school.
 Magistrates can also impose a Parenting Order, which would mean you having to attend parenting classes.
 The Local Authority can also apply for an Education Supervision Order.